 A significant part of my work focuses on historical social conflicts.
 In 2020, together with Cédric Chambru, I launched the Historical Social Conflict Database (HiSCoD).
 Designed for both academic researchers and the general public, HiSCoD offers a comprehensive set of resources for studying social unrest from the Middle Ages to the 19th century.
 The current version includes over 20,000 recorded episodes of conflict across France, England, Germany, Italy, Spain, and other regions.

-I am also a waterpolo player and I love spending time outdoors, roaming the valleys of Normandy birdwatching or the mountains of Italy.
+I am also a waterpolo player and I love spending time outdoors, roaming the valleys of Normandy birdwatching.